Announcements

 Teachers have been using Audio Enhancement in their classrooms, a technology that benefits both their work and the student’s experience in the classroom.

-“Here at Pocantico we really wanted to move away from that teacher-centered classroom into more of a student-centered classroom, but in an environment like that there is a lot of noise,” Educational Technology Director and Data Protection Officer Alana Winnick explained in a video outlining how the audio system works.
+Teachers wear a microphone on a lanyard that amplifies their voices throughout the space.
+Students in turn, can use a handheld microphone that works in a similar manner.“Here at Pocantico we really wanted to move away from that teacher-centered classroom into more of a student-centered classroom, but in an environment like that there is a lot of noise,” Educational Technology Director and Data Protection Officer Alana Winnick explained in a video outlining how the audio system works.

 “Now with Audio Enhancement, the teacher does not need to strain their voice, audio is evenly distributed around the room,” Ms. Winnick continued.
 “And every child no matter where they are in the room can hear the audio at the same level.”